Time-periodic and stable patterns of a two-competing-species Keller-Segel chemotaxis model: effect of cellular growth: System without cellular growth

 \end{theorem} According to Remark \ref{remark41}, (\ref{433}) has no nonconstant stable steady state if $\chi$ is large.
 It is interesting to study nonconstant positive solutions to (\ref{433}).
-In particular the steady states with concentrating properties such as boundary or interior spikes can be used to model the aggregation phenomenon for chemotactic cells.
-For works in this direction, we refer to the results
+In particular, the steady states with concentrating properties such as boundary or interior spikes can be used to model the aggregation phenomenon for chemotactic cells.